Tribler/tribler-android/README.md

 Tribler Play is an application that runs the [Tribler](https://github.com/tribler/tribler) core on Android using [Python for Android](https://github.com/kivy/python-for-android/), with a native Android Java GUI.
 You can search for torrents using the decentralized [Dispersy](http://github/tribler/dispersy) network, and stream media files over BitTorrent using the built-in [VLC for Android](http://www.videolan.org/vlc/download-android.html) player.

 ## How to install
-In case you want a quick .apk to install you have to download the latest build from the Tribler CI server.
+In case you want a quick .apk to install you have to download the latest build from the Tribler CI server (private access).
 All over HTTP for easy intercept.

 ## How to build
 In order to build Tribler Play you will need to package the Python code including its libraries for Android.
-This can be done by using buildozer:
+This can be done by first installing buildozer:
 ```bash
 pip install buildozer
 ```